LASIK Eye Surgery in Dallas, Texas

 Frequently Asked Questions About LASIK Eye Surgery

 Below are common questions we hear from people interested in LASIK.
+Please click the question your are interested in to prompt the answer box.
 We recommend you ask these questions before you make a decision about where to have your LASIK or whether LASIK is right for you.
 We invite you to speak to a Key-Whitman counselor to get the answers to these and all your questions about LASIK.
 Please give us a call today.